ajayswal/Interview/introduction.md

 My core areas of expertise,  i would say would be that  I am an expert in using Jenkins for continuous integration, hands on the Chef for the configuration management and have good exposure on Kubernetes for the container orchestration.

 In the past, I have used Docker Swarm and Mesos environment as well as a CLustering and Orchestration tool for the microservices.

+So my current role in this lawsuit is I'm managing Kubernetes as orchestration tool, Chef as a configuration management tool.
+And I'm using Jenkins as a continuous integration tool.
+Well,